andyosyndoh/quik/README.md

 ```
 -c lookup: Specifies the lookup command.

--i index.idx: Path to the index file(the binary file from indexing).
+-i index.idx: Path to the index file(a binary file from indexing).

 -h <simhash_value>: SimHash value to look up (in hexadecimal format) which you can retrieve from the file simhash.txt after the indexing.
 ```